-The online gathering drew 380 philanthropic decision-makers and activists across 50+ sessions
+Designing and delivering 50+ online sessions for 380 philanthropic decision-makers and activists

 The Global Philanthropy Project (GPP) is a global collaboration of funders and philanthropic advisors.
 Their mission: expand global philanthropic support to advance the human rights of lesbian, gay, bisexual, transgender, and intersex people in the Global South and East.